wilbowma/mttex/README.md

 * `balance` balances the column on the last page.

 ## How to Read
-Until I get around to make the documentation more readable, use this guide to translate.

 Each documented macro starts with the name of the macro and an interface declaring the number of arguments, possibly followed by the default value for #1.
 The interface is followed by an explanation of the macro's